-Mobility management is comprised of systems that enable drivers to reach their destination in the least possible time, safely, at reasonable cost, and with optimal fuel consumption.
+Mobility management is comprised of systems that enable drivers to reach their destination in the least possible time, safely, at a reasonable cost, and with optimal fuel consumption.
 Safety technologies include external danger warnings for drivers regarding severe weather and road conditions along with the vehicle’s own internal autonomous collision protection and emergency functions.
 The safety systems segment accounted for over 35% of the revenue share in 2014 and is projected for growth owing to increasing government and transport authority mandates across the globe in recent times.

 Entertainment has been a basic need in virtually every vehicle since its introduction.
-Auto manufacturers are increasingly installing features such as smartphone interfaces, Wi-Fi hot spots, internet and social media access, along with advanced mobile office platforms.
+Auto manufacturers are increasingly installing features such as smartphone interfaces, Wi-Fi hot spots, internet, and social media access, along with advanced mobile office platforms.

-Vehicle management systems perform a variety of functions that enable automobile owners to reduce running costs and increase ease of use and maintenance, such as key less unlocking and ignition, onboard information about vehicle conditions, and service scheduling and updates.
+Vehicle management systems perform a variety of functions that enable automobile owners to reduce running costs and increase ease of use and maintenance, such as keyless unlocking and ignition, onboard information about vehicle conditions, and service scheduling and updates.

-Presence of major automobile manufacturers and technology providers has led North America to dominate the industry.
+The presence of major automobile manufacturers and technology providers has led North America to dominate the industry.
 With the entry of technological giants such as Google Inc and Apple Inc into the connected and autonomous car segment, automobile manufacturers are forced to develop innovative capabilities and cultural changes in order to compete with them.

 Asia Pacific connected car market accounted for over 23% of the global share in 2014 and is projected to grow at a CAGR close to 29% from 2015 to 2022.
-Increasing smartphone penetration, deployment of high speed internet services, and declining average selling price in the region are expected to push the sales for such smart vehicles.
+Increasing smartphone penetration, deployment of high-speed internet services and declining average selling price in the region are expected to push the sales for such smart vehicles.

-Increasing government regulations across the globe is expected to positively impact the connected automobile industry worldwide.
+Increasing government regulations across the globe are expected to positively impact the connected automobile industry worldwide.
 Mandates such as the eCall System in the European Union, GLONASS in Russia, and the Stolen Vehicle Tracker (SVT) in Brazil require the installation of advanced telematics systems for safety purposes in all new vehicles in the European Union from 2015 and in other countries from 2016.

-Major industry participants include Alcatel Lucent, Apple Inc., AT&T Inc., Audi AG, BMW, Delphi Automotive, Ford Motor, General Motors Company, Google Inc. and NXP Semiconductors N.V.
+Major industry participants include Alcatel Lucent, Apple Inc., AT&T Inc., Audi AG, BMW, Delphi Automotive, Ford Motor, General Motors Company, Google Inc., and NXP Semiconductors N.V.
 The industry is highly competitive and is driven by technological and product innovations.

 Backward integration and technology licensing are expected to be commonly adopted strategies by industry participants.
-With the high production capabilities, it becomes easier and profitable for automobile manufacturers to perform backward integration and produce their own connected vehicle devices and applications.
-Manufacturers resort to mergers, acquisitions and strategic alliances with technology providers as their key growth strategy to make their presence felt in the industry.
+With high production capabilities, it becomes easier and profitable for automobile manufacturers to perform backward integration and produce their own connected vehicle devices and applications.
+Manufacturers resort to mergers, acquisitions, and strategic alliances with technology providers as their key growth strategy to make their presence felt in the industry.

-Your personal and confidential information is safe and secure.
+We are GDPR and CCPA compliant!
+Your transaction & personal information is safe and secure.